I confess I’ve always been troubled by the phrase “new normal”.

 If we believe in the value of the location and we care about the quality of the residents’ lives, we’d want to learn from the damage caused by the trauma, and use what we learn when we build the new structure.
 It won’t be the same building as before, nor should it be.
 It will be a beautifully upgraded, more resilient version of the original.

 And there’s the opportunity of life after cancer.
 The impact of cancer’s physical and emotional changes can’t be denied; yet you’re not meant to be rebuilt exactly as you were, nor live as less than you are.
-Though the changes came unexpectedly, they may yield up secrets about how to become a stronger, calmer, more resilient version of you.
+Though the changes came unexpectedly, they may yield up secrets about how to become a stronger, more peaceful, more resilient version of you.

 That’s the only version of “new normal” that I’d wish for you.
 In fact, I’d call it a “new extraordinary”.
 And there’s no reason you can’t get there, if you choose to.